-The laboratory quality control results were all within the control limits.
-The relative percent difference (RPD) of field duplicates for all analytes were within the 50% criteria except lead.
-The trip blank that accompanied the outside well samples did not contain detectable levels of any COPCs except for methylene chloride that was detected at an estimated concentration.
-The detection of methylene chloride in the trip blank does not affect the quality control process as the estimated detection level is well below the Drinking Water EAL and the Gross Contamination EAL.
+The laboratory quality control results were generally within the control limits.
+The relative percent difference (RPD) of field duplicates for all analytes were within the 50% criteria, except for 1-methylnapthalene, 2-methylnapthalene, naphthalene, ethylbenzene, and lead.
+These analyte concentrations ranged from not detected to very low concentrations below the EALs.
+Small variation in concentrations at very low (approaching decimal) levels will likely result in RPDs greater than 50%.
+The RPDs greater than 50% reported for this event would thus not have a significant effect on the overall data quality.
+The trip blank that accompanied the outside well samples did not contain detectable levels of any COPCs.
 Therefore, the data quality control results indicate that the data obtained for this monitoring event are suitable for their intended use (Table 3-2).